+Grade: 10 points.
+Good.

 Since we want to compare the distinct odds of survival for each group of subjects (with high serum LDL and non-high serum LDL), we use the Stata command cc which computes point estimates and confidence intervals for the odds ratio along with the value of chi square test.